 Information type: Identify the type of information you'll deliver to this stakeholder when communicating.

-The goal of creating your stakeholder engagement plan is to identify the stakeholder’s goals or motives as well as the communication methods you’ll use with them.
+The goal of creating your stakeholder engagement plan is to identify stakeholders' goals or motives and the communication methods you'll use with them.

-To create a stakeholder engagement plan that helps you work with stakeholders in a way they can appreciate, you’ll first need to understand what their needs are and how they influence your project.
+To create a stakeholder engagement plan that helps you work with stakeholders in ways they can appreciate, you'll first need to understand their needs and how they influence your project.
 Use the steps below to get started.

 Some stakeholders will be more engaged in your project from the start.
 This level of engagement often comes from their motives.

 For example, an internal executive overseeing the project may be more engaged because their job depends on it.
-Alternatively, an external partner with a small financial stake might have less engagement and may not want every detail of what’s going on.
+Alternatively, an external partner with a small financial stake might be less engaged and may not want to know every detail of what's going on.

 Leading: A leading stakeholder is aware of the project's impact and is actively involved.